2019 Orchard Towers murder

 The 2019 Orchard Towers murder was a murder case where a group of men killed 31-year-old Satheesh Noel Gobidass, who sustained several knife wounds and died at Orchard Towers on 2 July 2019.
 The murder was not the first case that involved the Orchard Towers.
 In 2002, the case of British expatriate Michael McCrea killing his friend and another person before disposing of the bodies at Orchard Towers was another that associated the Orchard Towers with murder.
 In the end, McCrea was sentenced by the courts to serve 24 years in prison after he pleaded guilty to culpable homicide not amounting to murder.

-Initially, all seven of the offenders, consisting of one female and six males, were charged with murder, but eventually, six of the accused faced various lesser charges of assault, consorting an armed person in public, unruly behaviour in public and obstruction of justice.
+Initially, all seven of the offenders, consisting of one female and six males, were charged with murder, but eventually, six of the accused faced various lesser charges of assault, consorting with an armed person in public, unruly behaviour in public and obstruction of justice.
 These lower charges were finalized after the six's respective sentencing phases, which resulted in one of them receiving a conditional warning while the remaining five serving jail terms between one month and four years and nine months, in addition to caning for two of the male members.
-The seventh and final suspect, Tan Sen Yang, whose case has been transferred to the High Court, is currently pending trial for murder.
+The seventh and final suspect, Tan Sen Yang, who was identified to be the one stabbing Satheesh to death, was convicted of murder, and jailed for life with caning (12 strokes) on 25 April 2024.